yunji0387/devops-note/notes/testing_overview.md

 <summary><b>(click to expand/hide)</b></summary>
 <!-- MarkdownTOC -->

-# Video Summary: The Importance of Testing in Software Development
+# The Importance of Testing in Software Development

 ## Key Problems When Developers Don't Test Code
 - **Assumption of Functionality:** Developers often assume the code works without testing, leading to future complications.